-Amongst the elements that participate to make an interior stylish, there is the harmony of a color palette.
+Choosing a color palette for interior design is probably the thing I get asked the most about.
+And it is quite understandable since the harmony of a color palette prevails to give style to an interior.
 Deciding on a color palette should always be one of the first steps you take when redecorating a room.
 It’s going to help you decide what furniture you should get and the kind of ambiance you want the room to feel like.
 It will also give you a thread that will help you keep things consistent throughout the whole process.

 A note on picking a color palette for a rental

 Of course, when you rent your apartment, you have to do with the existing one.
 A certain color of tiles, a particular wall color, or a shade of hardwood floor, could change what you had in mind in the first place.
 Nevertheless, you have two options.
 Either you try to work with the existing or you try to hide it with temporary solutions.
 For example, I had a tile on my kitchen floor that I would have never chosen myself.
 But, after a little consideration, I decided that I didn’t hate it and that it could even be a statement piece.
 So I worked with it and included it in my color palette.
 On the other hand, I had existing kitchen cabinets that were painted in a really dull shade of white.
 So I decided to repaint them.

 In the end, the whole idea is to spot the existing decor element that could be an asset to your project.
 Sometimes there is none and that’s okay, there is plenty of solutions out there to hide bad flooring or a terrible backsplash.

 So the first step when you work on a color palette for your interior should be to:

 This step doesn’t have to be annoying, sometimes it can even be inspiring.
 When you have key features such as a green marble fireplace or a beautiful herringbone hardwood floor, chances are that you’ll take these as the starting point of your color palette rather than hiding them.
 So think of the existing features you want to keep and take pictures of them.